 Taking rest for a short time can help you alleviate pain, but excessive rest may increase your pain and the risk of injury when you perform any movement.

 According to research, you can get relief through regular exercises in the long term through improving strength, muscle tone, and flexibility.

 - Massage Therapy

 According to the research, one of the most effective treatment options is massage therapy.
 It can be a proficient technique of pain relief and management.
-The data obtained from several studies suggest pain management specialists to consider including massage therapy into their pain management programs.
+The data obtained from several studies suggest pain management specialists consider including massage therapy in their pain management programs.

 - Reiki Healing